SreejaNair-AI/SreejaNair-AI/README.md

 - 💞️ I studied Post Graduate degree in Data Engineering, Specialised in Gen AI from Indian Institute of Technology (IIT) Jodhpur
 - 📫 How to reach me g23ai10@iitj.ac.in
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Oh, I'm like a Tinker Bell!
-With my quick thinking and sharp analytical skills, I sprinkle a little pixie dust on tough problems, making them disappear into simple solutions—just like that! 🧚‍♀️✨:)
+- ⚡ Fun fact: Oh,with my quick thinking and sharp analytical skills, I sprinkle a little pixie dust on tough problems, making them disappear into simple solutions—just like that! 🧚‍♀️✨:)

 <!---
 SreejaNair-AI/SreejaNair-AI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.